loginom/site-articles-en-omegat/target/release-notes/loginom-6-3-4-release-notes.md

 **Export to Database:** while attempting to export the string guids (for example, the ones created in Calculator using the CreateGuid function) to the PostgreSQL database, the following fix was done: “the "guid" column has the uuid type, and the expression - character varying” (#7784).

-**Core framework:** the following fix was required while attempting to add references to a package and its copy simultaneously: “{....-..-..-..-....} local component already exists in the identifier list”.
+**Core framework:** the following error occurred while attempting to add references to a package and its copy simultaneously: “{....-..-..-..-....} local component already exists in the identifier list”.
 Previously, it could also cause failure to access the derived components and nodes with the Public  access modifier  from the external packages (#7750).

 ## UI/UX  Improvement